-Point potential ET by definition is the ET from a 'point' with unlimited water supply.
+By definition, point potential ET, is the ET from a 'point' with unlimited water supply.
 An example is a very small irrigated field surrounded by unirrigated land.
 By definition, point potential ET is very similar to the Penman-Monteith potential ET.
 The latter, although defined for a large area, also assumes that the actual ET does not affect the overpassing air.
 However, the estimates of the two are not quite the same because they are calculated differently.

-ET maps provided by the Bureau of Meteorology are not intended for use in estimating open-water evaporation.
+ET maps provided by the Bureau of Meteorology are not intended for use in estimating openwater evaporation.
 Analysis techniques recommended in well-known hydrological texts dealing with open-water bodies should be used.
 However, point potential ET may be taken as a rough preliminary estimate of evaporation from small water bodies such as farm dams and shallow water storages.

-1.3 Evaporative loss of water in the context Australian agricultural production
+1.3 Evaporative loss of water in the context of arid and semi-arid zone pastoralism in Australia

-Over the last few years, Australian consumption of water has varied between dry and wet years from about 14000 and 24000 GL/yr - the figure depends on water availability which can be highly variable from year to year.
-Approximately 65-75% of total water consumption is used for irrigated agriculture (Figure 1).
-These percentages vary significantly from year to year but have declined significantly over the past decade.
-This is thought to be due to a global climate change driven trend to towards reduced rainfall into the future.
+Over the last few years, Australian consumption of water has varied between dry and wet years from about 14 000 and 24 000 GL/yr.
+The figure depends on water availability which can be highly variable from year to year.
+Approximately 65-75 per cent of total water consumption is used for irrigated agriculture.
+The precise figure varies significantly, but it is estimated that on average approximately 30 per cent is used by the Australian pastoral and grains industry (Figure 1).

-Figure 1 Approximate mean use of agricultural water in Australia (derived from ABS Water Account, Australia, 2000-01 and ABS Water Use on Australian Farms, 2003-04)
+Figure 1: Approximate mean use of agricultural water in Australia (derived from Australian Bureau of Statistics 2001; 2004)